Neisvestney/TelegramModularFramework/docs/guides/handlers/callback_queries.md

 ## Adding callback query handler

-Create in your @Guides.TelegramModule public medthod with @TelegramModularFramework.Attributes.CallbackQueryHandlerAttribute and pass path argument to it without starting and ending `/`
+Create in your @Guides.TelegramModule public method with @TelegramModularFramework.Attributes.CallbackQueryHandlerAttribute and pass path argument to it without starting and ending `/`
 You can add dynamic parts with `{name:regex}` format